Cecilia Parker: Career

 Parker was best known for playing Marian Hardy in the extremely popular Andy Hardy film series in the late 1930s and early 1940s.
 She was in the original Hardy film, A Family Affair, in 1937.
 Mickey Rooney played Andy Hardy in the series, supported by Lewis Stone, Fay Holden and Parker portraying his family members, with Ann Rutherford as his sweetheart.
 Parker's character appeared in 12 of the 16 films, and her romances were a recurring feature of the series.

 Parker retired from acting after the film Andy Hardy's Double Life (1942).
 She and her husband operated a real estate business in Ventura, California, from 1946 to 1989.

 Though her Marian Hardy character was absent from the last two Andy Hardy films of the 1940s, Parker briefly returned to acting for the last Andy Hardy movie, 1958's Andy Hardy Comes Home; the attempt to revive and update the series was not a success.
 She made one last screen appearance, in a 1984 television adaptation of the novel Pudd'nhead Wilson, on the anthology series American Playhouse.

 Personal life

 Parker's sister, Linda, was an actress who appeared in a number of uncredited roles in the early 1930s.
 Both sisters once tested for the same part in David Copperfield.
 Parker was a close friend of actress Anne Shirley; during the mid-1930s the two kept a standing dinner date on Thursday nights.

-In 1938 she married actor Robert Baldwin, who helped her to become a naturalized American citizen in 1940.
+On June 1, 1938, she married actor Robert Baldwin, (or Dick Baldwin) in Ventura, California.
+He helped her to become a naturalized American citizen.
 The couple had three children together, a daughter and two sons.
+She became a naturalized citizen on April 26, 1940.